-We continue to work with and support the Mendip Symphony Test and Learn pilot, as well as our internal palliative care and unplanned admission meetings.
+We continue to work with and support the Mendip Integrated Health and Wellbeing as well as our internal palliative care and MDT meetings.

 5) Support.
 Help people understand why things go wrong and how to put them right.
 Give staff the time and support to improve and celebrate the progress.